-- 1. Connections to the Internet should only be made through the District's network that provides appropriate content filtering. - 2.
+- 1. Connections to the Internet should only be made through the District's network with District-approved devices that provides appropriate content filtering. - 2.
 Students should be supervised by faculty when accessing the District's network and Internet and should only access applications and websites for educational purposes that are relevant to approved curriculum. - 3.
-District students and employees who utilize "Bring Your Own Technology" (BYOT) for educational and business use are to adhere to all District and school policies and rules for acceptable technology use with the use of their personal devices (devices may include but are not limited to laptops, netbooks, cell phones, and tablets). - 4.
 Employees may utilize the Internet for incidental personal use outside of designated work times provided that it does not interfere with District operations, is not for personal business or monetary gain, is not unethical or illegal, and does not negatively affect or harm the District, District personnel or students.